Integrify/helm-charts/README.md

 ## General Prerequisites

 - Microsoft SQL Server (2016+)
   - We recommend two separate databases.
-A consumers database which will hold application and instance configuration data and a data specific database for each instance you install.
+A consumers database which will hold application and instance configuration data and a data specific database.
 - Mongo (3.4+)
 - Redis
 - Kubernetes (1.23+)